th2-net/th2-act-template-j/README.md

 3. Sends the passed business message to Codec via mq pin
 4. Waits the specific business message from Codec during specified timeout
 5. Returns responded business message with checkpoint
 ![picture](scheme.png)

+### Sending raw messages
+It is also possible to send raw messages ( containing metadata and having payload in original format ) directly to conn components without waiting while message will be encoded by codec and then sent to conn component.
+For that you need to:
+1. Send rpc request using `SendRawMessageRequest` and `sendRawMessage` rpc that is defined in [th2-grpc-act-template](https://github.com/th2-net/th2-grpc-act-template/blob/master/src/main/proto/th2_grpc_act_template/act_template.proto "act_template.proto")
+2. Transport group with `RawMessage` will be published to pins with `send_raw` attribute.

 ## Custom resources for infra-mgr